node-prism/server/README.md

 ```

 Handlers are wrapped in order to automatically handle Promise rejections
-or thrown errors by passing them to the reigstered Express error middlewares.
+or thrown errors by passing them to the registered Express error middlewares.

 ```typescript
 function throws() {